-STOCKHOLDER PROPOSALS FOR 2015 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR 2016 ANNUAL MEETING

-Any stockholder desiring to present a stockholder proposal at our 2015 annual meeting and to have the proposal included in our proxy statement must send it to our Corporate Secretary at 100 Throckmorton Street, Suite 1200, Fort Worth, Texas 76102 so that it is received on or before December 9, 2014.
+Any stockholder desiring to present a stockholder proposal at our 2016 annual meeting and to have the proposal included in our proxy statement must send it to our Corporate Secretary at 100 Throckmorton Street, Suite 1200, Fort Worth, Texas 76102 so that it is received on or before December 10, 2015.
 All such proposals should be in compliance with the SEC regulations and our bylaws.
 We will only include in the proxy materials those stockholder proposals that we receive before the deadline and that are proper for stockholder action.

-In addition, in accordance with our bylaws, any stockholder entitled to vote at our 2015 annual meeting of stockholders may propose business (other than proposals to be included in our proxy statement and proxy as discussed in the preceding paragraph) to be included on the agenda of, and properly presented for action at, the 2015 annual meeting only if written notice of such stockholder's intent is given in accordance with the requirements of our bylaws.
-Such proposals must be submitted in writing and addressed to the attention of our Corporate Secretary at 100 Throckmorton Street, Suite 1200, Fort Worth, Texas 76102, no later than February 21, 2015 and no earlier than January 22, 2015.
-Pursuant to Rule 14a-4(c) of the Securities Exchange Act, our Board of Directors may exercise discretionary voting authority under proxies solicited by it with respect to any matter properly presented by a stockholder at the 2015 annual meeting that the stockholder does not seek to have included in our proxy statement if (except as described in the following sentence) the proxy statement discloses the nature of the matter and how our Board of Directors intends to exercise its discretion to vote on such matter, unless we are notified of the proposal on or before February 21, 2015, and the stockholder satisfies the other requirements of Rule 14a-4(c)(2).
-If we first receive notice of such matter after to be presented at the 2015 annual meeting, our Board of Directors may exercise discretionary voting authority with respect to any such matter without including any discussion of the matter in the proxy statement for the 2015 annual meeting.
+In addition, in accordance with our bylaws, any stockholder entitled to vote at our 2016 annual meeting of stockholders may propose business (other than proposals to be included in our proxy statement and proxy as discussed in the preceding paragraph) to be included on the agenda of, and properly presented for action at, the 2016 annual meeting only if written notice of such stockholder's intent is given in accordance with the requirements of our bylaws.
+Such proposals must be submitted in writing and addressed to the attention of our Corporate Secretary at 100 Throckmorton Street, Suite 1200, Fort Worth, Texas 76102, no later than February 21, 2016 and no earlier than January 20, 2016.
+Pursuant to Rule 14a-4(c) of the Securities Exchange Act, our Board of Directors may exercise discretionary voting authority under proxies solicited by it with respect to any matter properly presented by a stockholder at the 2016 annual meeting that the stockholder does not seek to have included in our proxy statement if (except as described in the following sentence) the proxy statement discloses the nature of the matter and how our Board of Directors intends to exercise its discretion to vote on such matter, unless we are notified of the proposal on or before February 19, 2016, and the stockholder satisfies the other requirements of Rule 14a-4(c)(2).
+If we first receive notice of such matter february 19, 2016, and the matter nonetheless is permitted to be presented at the 2016 annual meeting, our Board of Directors may exercise discretionary voting authority with respect to any such matter without including any discussion of the matter in the proxy statement for the 2016 annual meeting.
 We reserve the right to reject, rule out of order or take other appropriate action with respect to any proposal that does not comply with the requirements described above and other applicable requirements.